Assessing the Basel II Internal Ratings-Based Approach: Empirical Evidence from Australia: Introduction

 Upon implementation of Basel~II in the first quarter of 2008, APRA had granted the four largest Australian banks, designated ``major'' banks, approval to use the IRB approach to capital adequacy for credit risk.
 In order to take measurements from the ASRF model of the Australian banking sector, we aggregate data reported to APRA by the major banks on a quarterly basis since the implementation of Basel~II.
-We contend that these data are representative of the Australian banking sector on the basis of the market dominance of the major banks, and the concentration of their regulatory capital held against unexpected credit losses projected by the IRB approach.
+We contend that these data are representative of the Australian banking sector on the basis of the market dominance of the major banks, and the concentration of their regulatory capital assessed under the IRB approach.
 The ASRF model calculates the expectation of credit losses conditional on a realisation of the single systematic risk factor, which is interpreted as describing the state of the economy, in order to assess regulatory capital charges.
 Substituting credit losses incurred into the ASRF model, we solve for realisations of the single systematic risk factor describing the prevailing state of the Australian economy.
-Then, substituting provisions and capital held against credit losses into the ASRF model, and translating realisations of the single systematic risk factor into distances to default, we measure the level of capitalisation of the Australian banking sector.
-We find that time series of the prevailing state of the economy and real GDP growth are quite highly correlated, while the banking sector maintained a level of capitalisation reflective of a strong credit rating.
+Then, substituting provisions and capital held against credit losses into the ASRF model, and translating realisations of the single systematic risk factor into distance-to-default, we measure the level of capitalisation of the Australian banking sector.
 Our empirical findings comport with signals from macroeconomic indicators, financial statistics and external credit ratings.
+While making observations about the prevailing state of Australia's economy and the solvency of its banking sector, we do not propose model enhancements, nor draw policy implications.
+Although, our observations may open a debate on the model specification of the IRB approach or related regulatory policies.

 The range of economic conditions, from mild contraction to moderate expansion, experienced in Australia since the first quarter of 2008 translate into observations away from the tail of the distribution of the single systematic risk factor, and hence the portfolio loss distribution.
 Accordingly, we argue that our findings support a favourable assessment of the ASRF model for the purposes of capital allocation, performance attribution and risk monitoring --- management functions that need only be accurate in the measurement of relative risk under ``normal'' economic conditions.
 The IRB approach, however, serves the sole purpose of solvency assessment, which requires precision in the measurement of absolute risk levels under stressed economic conditions, or tail events \citep{JF25}.
 Therefore, we cannot attest to the suitability of the ASRF model for regulatory capital modelling.
 Evaluating the model specification of the IRB approach for its intended purpose of solvency assessment would involve taking readings of banking jurisdictions that have experienced a full-blown economic or financial crisis since the implementation of Basel~II.
 It would supplement the findings of this study.